Manalope/telegram-to-telegram-channel-mirror/README.md

 }
 ```

-Each field holds the respective information as a string.
 The source_channel_id and target_channel_id should include the entire numeric ID, even if it begins with a -, indicating a private channel or group.

 ## Running the Script